LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Method

-\textbf{Token space projection.} Gradient-based prompt tuning typically optimizes soft prompt tokens in the embedding space of the pre-trained model.
+\textbf{Token space projection.} Gradient-based prompt tuning typically optimizes continuous prompt embeddings in the token space of the pre-trained model.
 However, it is not feasible to directly provide the soft embedding vectors as input to the LLM, which is proficient in responding to natural language with semantics.
 To convert the soft prompt embedding to discrete words, we employ a reverse process of word2vec~\citep{mikolovEfficientEstimationWord2013a} to project the embedding to the matched vocabulary.